 Something to look forward to whatever your age, booking a photo shoot with a local photographer is a wonderful way to remember your South West staycation.

-Sessions with Jade usually last two hours and choosing to have your prints framed and mounted will be the perfect way to look back on fond holiday memories, from romantic honeymoon stays to multi-generational get-togethers.
+Sessions with Helen usually last two hours and choosing to have your prints framed and mounted will be the perfect way to look back on fond holiday memories, from romantic honeymoon stays to multi-generational get-togethers.

 Book a jet ski safari tour | Dorset

 Thrill-seekers rejoice: what better way to explore the world-famous Jurassic Coast than with a jet ski safari tour?
 Combining all the twists and turns of a watersports adventure with incredible views across Dorset’s most spectacular landmarks, a session with Jurassic Jet Ski Tours is far from a typical day by the sea.

 Qualified instructors will guide you out of Weymouth Harbour and onto the water.
 Whizzing past Durdle Door, you’ll have plenty of chances to stop and take in the view along the way.
 Keep an eye out for dolphins as they dive beneath the waves, go solo with your own jet ski, double up with a friend or plan a special day out with a bespoke group package.
 Perfect for special occasions, there’s jet ski training for beginners and wetsuit and life jackets are all provided.

 Bring your binoculars for stargazing on Exmoor | Devon and Somerset

 With some of the darkest skies in the country, Exmoor National Park is a prime spot for stargazing.
 Awarded Europe’s first international dark sky reserve back in 2011, visiting this South West beauty spot will reward you with incredible views across the cosmos.
 Favourite locations for a night beneath the stars include Wimbleball Lake, Haddon Hill and Anstey Gate, where on clear nights, most astronomical sights can be seen with the naked eye.